 1. Know what you’re getting into

 Understand the number of administrative duties involved and the legal liabilities up front to avoid any surprises later.
 Executors can have up to 70 administrative tasks to complete, depending on the estate.
 They include reviewing insurance coverage, closing financial accounts, investigating and paying debts, taxes and fees and distributing assets to beneficiaries.
 You can be held personally liable if you make a mistake that creates a shortfall in the estate.
 It’s best to educate yourself now about what’s involved before taking on the role to ensure you’re comfortable with all it entails.

 Mark Goodfield, managing partner at Cunningham LLP in Toronto and author of The Blunt Bean Counter blog, finds that people often under-estimate the commitment.
-“People just don’t realize how all-encompassing a job it is,” says Goodfield, who has acted as an executor for three estates.
+“People just don’t realize how all-encompassing a job it is,” says Goodfield, who has acted as an executor for several estates.
 “It can be an overwhelming job trying to find all of the assets, deal with the family and deal with the institutions.”

 2. Ask for help when you need it

 It’s always a good idea to be aware of administration costs, but keep in mind that trying to avoid them altogether could end up costing the estate more money.
-Attempting tax returns without the help of an accountant could mean missing out on eligible deductions or incurring interest if it isn’t filed on time.
+Attempting to prepare a tax return without the help of an accountant could mean missing out on eligible deductions or incurring interest if it isn’t filed on time.
 Trying to settle legal disputes without a lawyer, selling assets without appraisals or investing money with no guidance could create challenges for executors if they try to juggle everything alone.
 “Ensure you use the professionals around you — they will guide you through the process,” says Goodfield.
 Seeking out professional advice when you need it can help ensure things stay on track and give you peace of mind.